PortalHubYT/bedrock/README.md

 ```
 ---
 Mandatory options:
-- `-e EULTA=TRUE` Needed to accept Spigot's EULA before launching.
+- `-e EULA=TRUE` Needed to accept Spigot's EULA before launching.
-- `-p 555:25565` Port redirection, left is on host, right is in container.
+- `-p 25556:25565` Port redirection, left is on host, right is in container.
 That means we make the server available on host's 555 port.
 - `--network host` **If you don't use -p**, it'll use host's network interfaces.

 Additional options: